Which HIF policies cover pregnancy and birth related services?

 Access-what Cover?

 The good news is that AccessGap arrangement is designed to minimise or eliminate these out of pocket expenses for medical services whilst an in-patient in a registered overnight hospital or day facility.
-Australian doctors can nominate to opt in or out of the AccessGap, which may mean that if you choose an AccessGap Doctor you can have lower out-of-pocket costs.
-That's why we always recommend requesting a list of fees in advance, then we can provide you with a Medical Benefit Estimate and advise you of HIF's contribution upfront.
+Australian doctors can nominate to opt in or out of the AccessGap on a per-patient basis though, which is why we always recommend that our members request an itemised medical estimate prior to undergoing treatment.

 Useful tip: If you hold private hospital cover, it’s always advisable to ask EACH doctor, obstetrician or specialist if they will treat you under the AccessGap arrangement in order to reduce or eliminate any potential medical gaps.
 To search for a list of registered participating specialists, please visit our AccessGap Specialists page.